 From a solar farm to electric cars to constructed wetlands, the Spirit Rock Master Plan Amendment sets the standard for carbon-neutral, environmentally sensitive development in San Geronimo Valley.

 Our goal with the Spirit Rock Master Plan is to provide the most environmentally sound

 Q: Why is the building campaign divided into Upper and Lower Campus phases?

 A: Our need to minimize the time that our retreat facilities are under construction means that all of the improvements required to support the retreat area must be made together.
 Since many of the lower campus improvements are needed in order to operate the retreat center more efficiently and provide permanent meditation, office and housing facilities, these must be constructed first.

 Q: What is Spirit Rock’s building schedule?

-A: We plan to break dirt as early as Summer of 2013 with construction of Phase One which includes the Community Meditation Hall, Administrative Offices, and part of The Staff and Teacher Village.
+A: Depending on the financial support from our Community, we would like to break dirt as early as Summer of 2014 with construction of Phase One, which includes the Community Meditation Hall, Gateway and Administrative Offices, and part of The Teacher and Staff Village.
 The first phase will replace all the old temporary trailers in the meadow and provide a large Community Meeting Hall with two smaller additional meeting rooms, staff offices and facilities for our various programs, some residential quarters for teachers and on-site staff, and improved parking capacity and entrance kiosk.
 These new facilities will greatly improve our efficiency and capacity to serve the needs of our community and the staff that support this center.